philgras/neural-head-avatars/README.md

     - Adapt the config file `configs/tracking.ini` and make sure to change the following values according to your needs.
       Note you can also set them on the command line by preceding each parameter name with `--`.

-          data_path ...
+          tracking_resolution ... the resolution of each frame in the preprocessed video given in order height width data_path ...
 Path to the preprocessed dataset (e.g. data/own_dataset)

           output_path ...
 Path to output all results including tracked head model parameters, visualizations, logs, ... (e.g. data/own/dataset/tracking_results)